 The percentage of eligible North Carolina four-year-olds enrolled in North Carolina’s public pre-kindergarten program for four-year-olds (the NC Pre-K Program.)

-During the 2018-19 school year, only about half—48%—of North Carolina’s eligible 4-year-olds from lower income families were enrolled in the NC Pre-K program.
+During the 2019-20 school year, 53% of North Carolina’s eligible 4-year-olds from lower income families were enrolled in the NC Pre-K program.

 High-quality pre-K is a foundational year that can significantly improve student readiness for kindergarten and success in school.
 High quality pre-K programs, particularly NC Pre-K, provide both short- and long-term benefits to students and their communities.